wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 ## Make application a FIDO trusted app

-If you are working with a mobile application that implements passkeys, making it a FIDO trusted app allows {{product_name}} to validate the authenticity of the application by calling the validation services of the respective platform (Android or iOS).
-This validation ensures that the authentication requests originate from a legitimate application, safeguarding against malicious attempts to steal credentials.
+If you are working with a mobile application that implements passkeys, making it a FIDO trusted app allows the hosting platform (iOS or Android) to validate the authenticity of the application by calling the corresponding validation service.
+This ensures that the authentication requests originate from a legitimate application, safeguarding against malicious attempts to steal credentials.

 !!! note

-    If you wish to implement passkeys with [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), it is mandatory to make your mobile application a FIDO trusted app.
+    If you wish to implement passkeys with [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), it is mandatory to validate your application against the relevant platform.

-To make the application a FIDO trusted app,
+{% if product_name == "WSO2 Identity Server" %}

+It is required by the validation services of [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"} and [Android](https://developer.android.com/identity/sign-in/credential-manager#add-support-dal){target="blank"} to have details about the application exposed in a public URL.
+By following this guide, you are publishing details about your app to one of the following endpoints of {{product_name}} based on the platform.

+- For Android - `{{base_url}}/.well-known/assetlinks.json`

+- For iOS - `{{base_url}}/.well-known/apple-app-site-association`

+Therefore, ensure public requests to `/assetlinks.json` and `/apple-app-site-association` on your domain are mapped to the corresponding local endpoints of {{product_name}}.

+!!! note "Third-party data exposure"

+    While not a security concern, it is still important to note that details about your applications are publicly accessible through the endpoints.

+    Due to this behavior, you may configure {{product_name}} to display a consent screen for administrators who are attempting to make an application a FIDO trusted app.
+To do so, add the following configuration to the `deployment.toml` file found in the `<IS_HOME>/repository/conf/` directory.

+    ```bash
+    [application_mgt]
+    trusted_app_consent_required=true
+    ```
+    Once configured, a confirmation popup will appear when enabling the feature and this consent will be recorded and published as an audit log.

+To publish app details to the relevant endpoint,

 1. On the {{product_name}} Console, go to **Applications** and select your application.